 Planning your Surgery

-In your initial consultation, we will evaluate your health, determine the extent of fat deposits in your abdominal region, and carefully assess your skin tone.
+In your initial consultation, we will evaluate your health, determine the extent of fat deposits in your abdominal region, determine whether you have a split in your muscles and carefully assess your skin tone.
 You must tell us if you smoke and if you’re taking any medications, vitamins or other drugs.

 Try to be frank in discussing your expectations with us and we’ll be equally frank with you in describing your alternatives and the risks and limitations of each.